wp-plugins/maintenance/readme.txt

 If you have any questions or recommendations regarding the functionality of our plugins (existing options, new options, current issues), please feel free to contact us.

 <h3>How to thank a developers</h3>
-If you like our plugin and want to say us thank you, please <a href="http://wordpress.org/support/view/plugin-reviews/maintenance?filter=5">leave us review</a>
+If you like our plugin and want to say us thank you, please <a href="http://wordpress.org/support/view/plugin-reviews/maintenance?filter=5">leave us review</a>.
-Each purchasing of PRO version make us more happy
+Each purchasing of PRO version make us more happy.

 == Installation ==